harrisdevv/sleep-tracking/README.md

-# Create Sleep Tracker APIs - Application which lets users control their sleeping
+This is side-project completed in 4 hour in a live coding contest.

-habits.
+# Create Sleep Tracker APIs - Application which lets users control their sleeping habits.
 ● Should allow for users to sign up and login.
 ● List all users in the database, admin can delete or edit user information.
 ● While making a new sleep entry the user should be able to select the date, sleep time,